 It’s worth noting that a belt sander or angle grinder could be used in place of the belt grinder or even the belt sander mentioned in Part 1.
 It will take a bit more patience and a steadier hand, but it is completely doable.

 I also found that finding the center line speeds up the grind.
 It allows you to grind almost to the line on each side, which eliminates the alternating from side to side.
 I made this one in a few hours with some scrap metal.
-It should be pretty self explanatory, but feel free to shot me an email or post the question on the forum.
+It should be pretty self explanatory, but feel free to shot me an email.

 I also have a metal cutting bandsaw.
 I have had this a long time, so it comes in handy.
 However, I don’t believe it’s something you need day one.
 A hacksaw, or a cut off wheel in a grinder, or jewelers saws, etc. can all be used instead.

 Drill press – I think a drill press should be considered a must have.
 I’m sure you “could” get by with a hand drill.
 Even a small benchtop drill press would be a great addition beyond a hand drill.
 Drilling the handle material with a hand drill is not bad, but drilling the handles would be much better and easier (along with safer) with a drill press.